-COM110 Introduction to Communication
+COM 110 Introduction to Communication

 This course provides an overview of the basic concepts of communication and the skills necessary to communicate in various contexts.
 Emphasis is placed on communication theories and techniques used in interpersonal, group, public, intercultural, and mass communication situations.
 Upon completion, students should be able to explain and illustrate the forms and purposes of human communication in a variety of contexts.

-This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in humanities/fine arts in A.A. and A.S. programs (substitute).
-This cannot be used as a humanities in any A.A.S. program.
+Note: In accordance with the Comprehensive Articulation Agreement, this course has been approved to satisfy the general education requirement for communications in A.A.S. degree programs.

-COM120 Interpersonal Communication
+COM 120 Interpersonal Communication

 This course introduces the practices and principles of interpersonal communication in both dyadic and group settings.
 Emphasis is placed on the communication process, perception, listening, self-disclosure, speech apprehension, ethics, nonverbal communication, conflict, power, and dysfunctional communication relationships.
 Upon completion, students should be able to demonstrate interpersonal communication skills, apply basic principles of group discussion, and manage conflict in interpersonal communication situations.

-This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in humanities/fine arts in A.A. and A.S. programs (substitute).
-This cannot be used as a humanities in any A.A.S. program.
+Note: In accordance with the Comprehensive Articulation Agreement, this course has been approved to satisfy the general education requirement for communications in A.A.S. degree programs.

-COM231 Public Speaking
+COM 231 Public Speaking

 This course provides instruction and experience in preparation and delivery of speeches within a public setting and group discussion.
 Emphasis is placed on research, preparation, delivery, and evaluation of informative, persuasive, and special occasion public speaking.
 Upon completion, students should be able to prepare and deliver well-organized speeches and participate in group discussion with appropriate audiovisual support.

-This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in humanities/fine arts in A.A. and A.S. programs (substitute).
-This cannot be used as a humanities in any A.A.S. program.
+Note: In accordance with the Comprehensive Articulation Agreement, this course has been approved to satisfy the Universal General Education Transfer Component requirement for communications in A.A. and A.S. degree programs.
+This course has been approved to meet the communications requirement in A.A.S. degree programs.